Waking Life: Production

+Pre-production

 In a 2001 interview, Linklater estimated that the idea for the film came "before I was even interested in film, probably 20 years ago."
-For a while he felt the idea for the film "didn't quite work" calling it "too blunt, too realistic" stating that "I think to make a realistic film about an unreality the film had to be a realistic unreality".
-To create that visual effect, Linklater used an animation technique based on rotoscoping, in which animators overlaid the live-action footage shot by Linklater with animation that roughly approximates the images actually filmed.
+For a while he felt the idea for the film "didn't quite work", calling it "too blunt, too realistic" and saying, "I think to make a realistic film about an unreality the film had to be a realistic unreality".

+The live-action footage was shot by Linklater and Palotta in Mini DV camera with real actors—including Ethan Hawke and Julie Delpy, who reprise their characters from Before Sunrise (1995) in one scene—over six weeks, starting in August 1999.
+Its original scenes of the footage later featured as extra editions in DVD.

+Post-production

+To create that visual effect, Linklater used an animation technique based on rotoscoping, in which animators overlay the live-action footage with animation that roughly approximates the images actually filmed.
 Linklater employed a variety of artists, so the movie's feel continually changes, producing a surreal, shifting dreamscape.

 The animators used standard Apple Macintosh computers.
 The film was mostly produced using Rotoshop, a rotoscoping program that creates blends between key frame vector shapes, which also uses virtual "layers", designed specifically for the production by Bob Sabiston.
-Linklater used this animation method again for his 2006 film A Scanner Darkly.
+Linklater used this animation method again in his 2006 film A Scanner Darkly.

 Release

-Waking Life premiered at the Sundance Film Festival in January 2001 and was given a limited release in the United States on October 19, 2001.
+Waking Life premiered at the Sundance Film Festival in January 2001.
+The film was given a limited release in the United States on October 19, 2001.